Level of modules

 Modules are numbered according to a University of Birmingham scheme which is not equivalent to the numbering schemes in American or other universities and colleges.
 In choosing modules, you should be guided by the year of study in which the modules are offered to British degree students, rather than the module number.
 Bear in mind that most bachelors degrees in the UK are of three years’ duration.
 In general, second and third year courses will qualify as upper division.
 First year courses should be regarded as lower division.

 If you have queries about the suitability of a particular modules or level of modules, the Study Abroad and Exchanges Office will be happy to give advice.

 Availability of courses

-The on-line module directory lists the modules which the University regularly provides.
+The online module page on our website, lists the modules which the University regularly provides.
 Most of the modules listed are available every year as they form a permanent part of particular undergraduate degree programmes.
 Some modules may be unavailable in a given year for various reasons, such as those affecting staff - leave of absence, resignation, or new appointments.
 Up to date information is available from the Study Abroad and Exchanges Office.
 If we have to withdraw a module for which you have applied, we will suggest alternatives to you.
 If the availability of a particular module is essential to your plans, please enquire specifically about its availability when you apply.

 Many modules can be taken by all students but in some cases we require evidence of previous study of the subject or of a related subject.
 The pre-requisites are referred to in the module descriptions in the on-line catalogue.
 If you are in doubt about your eligibility for a module for which there are pre-requisites, please include brief details of your previous study when you apply.
 If a department considers that you are not eligible for enrolment for a module, they will suggest alternatives for which you would be eligible.